 - 1. Ten (-10) points will be subtracted from any full application that includes market-rate units.
 This penalty will not apply where either - the rents for all market rate units are at least five percent (5%) higher than the maximum allowed for a unit at 60% AMI and the market study indicates that such rents are feasible, or - there is a commitment for a grant or no-payment financing equal to at least the amount of foregone federal tax credit equity. - 2.
 New construction 9% Tax Credit projects may not exceed the following: - Metro Region one hundred and twenty (120) units - Central, East, and West Regions eighty (80) units. - 3.
-New construction tax-exempt bond projects may not exceed two hundred (200) units. - 4.
+New construction tax-exempt bond projects may not exceed two hundred (200) units unless approved by the Agency prior to the preliminary application deadline. - 4.
 All projects must have at least twenty four (24) qualified low-income units.